Mark Hellinger Theatre: Lease

 In February 1989, the Nederlander Organization leased the Hellinger to the Times Square Church, headed by the Rev. David Wilkerson, for $1 million per year on a five-year lease.
 At the time, the church occupied the 1,150-seat Nederlander Theatre, which was at standing-room only capacity five days a week.
 In addition, the Broadway theatrical industry was struggling to stage works, and James M. Nederlander said: "It's a short-term lease—five years is short term for me.
 It'll pass before you know it."
-Had the Nederlanders retained the Hellinger as a legitimate venue, the organization could have rented the theater to a large musical for $1.04 million a year, but it would be far from a consistent income stream.
+Had the Nederlanders retained the Hellinger as a legitimate venue, the organization could have rented the theater for large musicals at $1.04 million a year, but it would be far from a consistent income stream.
 Legs Diamond closed later the same month.
 According to The New York Times: "To many theater people, the leasing of the Hellinger, [...] which has long been considered one of the best and most beautiful theaters for musicals, was a sad symbol of both the state of Broadway and of the Nederlander organization."

 The Times Square Church moved to the Hellinger in March 1989.
 That August, the LPC held a hearing on whether the westernmost 26 ft section of the theater could be demolished to make way for a hotel developed by Silverstein Properties.
 The planned hotel would have used air rights from above the theater, which would have necessitated restoring the Hellinger for legitimate use.
 The producer Cameron Mackintosh expressed interest in leasing the Hellinger for his production Miss Saigon in 1990, but he ultimately leased the nearby Broadway Theatre.
-Rocco Landesman of rival chain Jujamcyn Theaters had also offered to buy the theater, but he said high maintenance costs precluded him or any other producer from offering more than $7 million.
+Rocco Landesman of the rival chain Jujamcyn had also offered to buy the theater, but he said high maintenance costs precluded him or any other producer from offering more than $7 million.